 Marilynn R. Glasser, EdD, CPRP, CPSI, is an adjunct assistant professor at Herbert H. Lehman College in Bronx, New York, and has more than 30 years of experience teaching recreation, parks, and leisure services courses.
 She received her master’s degree in community and outdoor recreation from Springfield College and her doctorate in recreation services and resource management from New York University.
 Dr. Glasser is a certified park and recreation professional, playground safety inspector, and early childhood outdoor play inspector.
 She earned the New York State public school teacher permanent certification.

 She is a longtime member of the National Recreation and Park Association, the New York State Recreation and Park Society, and the Westchester Recreation and Park Society; she has earned numerous professional awards and certificates from these organizations.
 Dr. Glasser worked in municipal recreation and parks administration from 1977 to 2005.

 Dr. Glasser is the president of Parks and Pastimes, Inc., a recreation, park, and leisure services consulting firm specializing in dog parks, playground safety and education, and training.
 She has been a speaker on a variety of professional topics at local, state, and national association conferences and has authored numerous articles for professional publications.
 Dr. Glasser conducts playground safety supervision training programs for elementary schools, child care providers, and parks and recreation departments.
 She also conducts high-frequency playground inspection training programs for parks and recreation departments.

-In her free time, Dr. Glasser likes to play golf, collect antiques, and reminisce about the 1950s.
+In her free time, Dr. Glasser likes to play golf, fish, collect antiques, play guitar, and reminisce about the 1950s.
 She loves animals (particularly dogs and cats), nature, classic automobiles, art deco, and outdoor events such as flea markets, art shows, and concerts.